agelas/ElectroBudget/README.md

 </div>

 ## ElectroBudget
 A budgetting app running on Electron.
+Sections are split into Essentials, Non-Essentials, and Savings.

 ## Usage
 This project is intended to be used on a wide monitor and in dark mode.